ethereum/ethereum-org-website/src/content/roadmap/index.md

     to="/roadmap/user-experience"
     title="Better user experience"
     image="userExperience"
-    description="Using Ethereum will soon be as intuitive as the rest of the web.
-Ethereum nodes will be able to run on small devices like mobile phones, giving every user trustless access to their data and assets.
-Changes to the way users use accounts will also make using Ethereum simpler and safer."
+    description="More support for smart contract wallets and light-weight nodes will make using Ethereum simpler and safer."
   >
     <ButtonLink to="/roadmap/user-experience/">Read more</ButtonLink>
   </RoadmapActionCard>